Curriculum vitae (C.V.)

 - Technical and computer skills

 Although curricula vitae are often similar to resumes, the preferred style, format, and content varies from discipline to discipline.

-- Visit your academic department's web site; faculty CVs are almost always posted in some manner.
+- Visit your academic department's website; faculty CVs are almost always posted in some manner.

-If you are applying to academic positions, it is essential to become familiar with each department to which you are applying (viewing their website being an essential first step), so you'll have ample opportunity to seek out faculty CVs as you do that research.
+If you are applying to academic positions, it is wise to become familiar with each department to which you are applying (viewing their website being an essential first step), so you'll have ample opportunity to seek out faculty CVs as you do that research.

 - The websites of professional organizations with which you are affiliated are good sources for career advice, which can include CV advice.